Parsl/parsl/docs/userguide/configuration/executors/htex.rst

         strategy='none',
     )

-It is possible to bind multiple/specific accelerators to each worker by specifying a list of comma separated strings each specifying accelerators.
+It is possible to bind multiple/specific accelerators to each worker by specifying a list of comma separated strings, each specifying accelerators.

 Here's an example: